reimen-cpu/TG-cloud-android/README.md

 ### No Size or Storage Limits

+**⚠️ IMPORTANT:

+- Minimum Android version: 8.0 (API 28)
+- Target Android version: 14 (API 34)
+- Requires a Telegram bot token and private channel for operation

-**⚠️ IMPORTANT: This application has NO file size or storage limits.**
+This application has NO file size or storage limits.**

 - **Large files**: Uses chunked upload (4MB) for files of any size.
 - **Unlimited storage**: Telegram imposes no practical storage limits.